Alpine Energy is now managing its capital planning and delivery projects in one integrated solution

 Alpine Energy's perspective

 IT projects can be complex and costly.
 However, there are certain things you can do to lower the risk profile, accelerate time to implementation and keep costs down.
-In Alpine Energy’s case, implementing TechnologyOne’s preconfigured CPD software with little customisation, simplified the project and ensured it could be delivered on time and budget.
+In Alpine Energy’s case, implementing TechnologyOne’s preconfigured PLM software with little customisation, simplified the project and ensured it could be delivered on time and budget.

 “Overall we tried to keep the business change as small as possible; we didn't make any changes to the out of the box workflow, which for us made the process a whole lot easier,” Spackman said.